Appoint us as external data protection officer

 If an internal employee is chosen, he or she will have to undergo a lot of training.
 In addition, the employee must receive regular training, which results in additional costs and less manpower for the actual tasks.
 Because of this effort, the position is usually very unpopular among employees.
 In addition, it is often difficult for internal employees to maintain an overview of the entire company and thus be able to perform their duties effectively.
 An internal employee must be unbiased and may not monitor himself, IT employees or employees with personnel or departmental responsibility as well as all employees in management positions and employees with corporate bodies are already excluded from this.

-If, on the other hand, you choose an external consultant, you can rely on their certified expertise and do not have to worry about further training.
-In addition, the fixed fee makes it easy to estimate the additional expense and keep it within reasonable limits.
-The external data protection officer usually has a better overview and maintains neutrality.
+If, on the other hand, you choose an external consultant, you can rely on their certified expertise and don't have to worry about further training.
+In addition, the fixed fee makes it easy to estimate the additional work involved and keep it within limits.
+The External data protection officer usually has a better overview and maintains neutrality.

 What is the better alternative for a company, however, must be decided on a case-by-case basis.